 To achieve the above goals the assigned probation officer chooses the proper course of action and treatment in accordance with the offense.
-Specifically, there are four types of treatment: (1) Conditional Treatment (CT) – this type of treatment is aimed at youth and juveniles who have committed a minor offense/ misdemeanor, and this is their first offense and no criminal record has been documented.
+Specifically, there are four types of treatment.
+This first, Conditional Treatment (CT), is aimed at youth and juveniles who have committed a minor offense or misdemeanor, and this is their first offense and no criminal record has been documented.
 The police usually warn the individuals and refer him to the probation services.
 The probation officer provides an intake to determine the psycho-social state of the juvenile, and provides treatment as needed.
-(2) Conditional Drug Treatment (CDT) – following the attorney general's decision, minors who the police established suspicion of them using illegal substances and are first time users (no dealing or trafficking), are referred to diagnosis and short-term intervention (no more than four months).
+The second is Conditional Drug Treatment (CDT) – following the attorney general’s decision, minors who the police established suspicion of them using illegal substances and are first time users (no dealing or trafficking), are referred to diagnosis and short-term intervention (no more than four months).
 The intervention includes repeated urine samples, individual and/ or group therapy.
 The aim is to prevent relapse and recidivism.
 If the juvenile/ minor actively participates in the treatment and demonstrate willingness to abstain from further use of illegal substance a recommendation by the probation offices will be made to seal the case without bringing any charges.
-(3) Crime Conditional Treatment (CTC) – applies to minors who have committed a crime (e.g., usually felony).
-In these cases, both the minor and his family are invited for a psycho-social screening and intake to identify the circumstances of the crime, previous and further involvement of the minor in illegal behavior, family climate, functioning in school or employment.
-At the end of the process and in accordance to the findings a recommendation by the probation officer will be submitted to the prosecution with a recommendation to either seal the case without any further charges, or to pursue further legal action.
-The last course of treatment is (4) After Criminal Charges (ACC) – after criminal charges are brought against the minor and with the referral from the police prosecutor, the minor and his parents are brought to the probation officer for a psycho-social screening and intake, similar to the process described at the CTC, earlier.
+Third, Crime Conditional Treatment (CTC), applies to minors who have committed a crime (e.g., usually felony).
+In these cases, both the minor and his family are invited for a psycho-social screening and intake to identify the circumstances of the crime, previous and further involvement of the minor in illegal behaviour, family climate, functioning in school or employment.
+At the end of the process and in accordance to the findings, a recommendation by the probation officer will be submitted to the prosecution with a recommendation to either seal the case without any further charges, or to pursue further legal action.
+The last course of treatment is (4) After Criminal Charges (ACC) – after criminal charges are brought against the minor and with the referral from the police prosecutor, the minor and his or her parents are brought to the probation officer for a psychosocial screening and intake, similar to the process described at the CTC, earlier.
 According to the findings and determination of the probation officer, a recommendation will be made for the needed course of action, either within the probation services or by an external agency, along with a recommendation to seal the record or continue with the criminal process.

-In case a determination was made by the police prosecution to bring the minor to court, made an arrest or any other further criminal proceedings post indictment, the probation officer may be tasked with one of the following: (1) preparation of pre-arrest report and recommendation for alternatives to the arrest and plans for supervision (2) preparation of pre-sentencing report to be presented to the court after the conviction; and (3) Implementation of the probation order, or the court orders in accordance with Section 26 of the Juvenile Act (1971) by a direct involvement of the assigned probation officer and in collaboration with other therapeutic services.
+In case a determination was made by the police prosecution to bring the minor to court, made an arrest or any other further criminal proceedings post indictment, the probation officer may be tasked with one of the following: (1) preparation of pre-arrest report and recommendation for alternatives to the arrest and plans for supervision; (2) preparation of pre-sentencing report to be presented to the court after the conviction; or (3) Implementation of the probation order, or the court orders in accordance with Section 26 of the Juvenile Act (1971) by direct involvement of the assigned probation officer and in collaboration with other therapeutic services.
 Specifically, this means removal of the minor form his direct family while remanding him to the supervision of a responsible adult, that is not the parent of that minor, to a period set by the court while limiting the rights of the parents as guardians for that set period of time.